History of LISTSERV

 - LISTSERV introduces its first spam filter.
 This was not only a first for LISTSERV, but a first for the entire industry.

 - L-Soft launches an email list hosting service.
-The EASE service was started to allow customers to manage their email lists without the need for hardware or software investments.
+The EASE service was started to allow customers to manage email lists without the need for hardware or software investments.

 - LISTSERV celebrates its 10th anniversary.